 There’s no doubt these changes introduce complexities to skills in different work environments.
-In operations-focused industries, such as healthcare, energy, manufacturing, or field services, these skills changes drive up demand for reskilling and upskilling.
-Forrester reported that CEO concern for upskilling has grown tremendously, increasing from 53% in 2012 to 79% in 2019.
+In operations-focused work environments, such as healthcare, engineering, manufacturing, or field services, these skill changes drive up demand for reskilling and upskilling.
+Forrester reported that CEO concern for upskilling has grown tremendously, increasing from 53% to 79% in the last decade.

 With the events of the last couple of years, we predict this concern to continue rising.
 A McKinsey report states that nearly nine out of ten executives face current skills gaps, or expect them in the next five years.
 Additionally, 69% of organizations are doing more skill-building now than they did before COVID-19.

-Organizations executing skills management with the right software can face these challenges head-on.
-Skills and competency management help you build a sustainable strategy to promote agility in the face of emerging industry challenges.
+Organizations executing skills management with the right skill software can face these challenges head-on.
+Skills management helps you build a sustainable business strategy and prepare an agile workforce for industry changes.
 It moves skills from being an HR function to an organizational business function.
 It cultivates a conglomerate culture of learning, development, safety, quality, and execution.
 This is where the enduring effects of skills management occur and how organizational transformation begins at every level.
 Learn more about bridging the gap between HR, L&D, and Operations in this report by Josh Bersin.